-But, times have changed and Sonos has changed with them.
-Stereo sound is no longer the main goal: immersive, object-based audio soundtracks is now leading the charge.
+Since the original came out, times have changed.
+It’s no longer about delivering better stereo sound: immersive, object-based audio soundtracks is now leading the charge.

 With an influx of compact Atmos soundbars in the market, the Beam Gen 2 looks to bring Sonos’ considerable skills to that area of the market.
 But if you’re someone who already has the original Beam, what are the differences between this and the new model, and should you consider upgrading?